Citizens Collaborate with Scientists

 Pollution- comes from trash, pet waste, pesticides and fertilizers as well as light.
 Strong, bright artificial light, called light pollution, can outshine flashes that fireflies used to find each other for mating (Viviani et al.2010).

-Education- We are combining mobile technology through smartphont apps and ecology to promote environmental education.
+Education- We are combining mobile technology through smartphone apps and ecology to promote environmental education.

 Entertainment- counting fireflies is Green Entertainment Time!